tufts-embeddedsystems/Crusty-Crab/README.md

 ### main_debug.c
 ```
-Use to debug a node to see which pin is not connected, change offset, etc.
+Use to debug a node to see which pin is not connected,
+how much to change offset, etc.
 ```

 ### sensors_config.h